andrewabest/andrewbestdotcom/content/posts/adventures-in-azure-functions.md

 **TRIUMPH!**

-I'll update this with a GitHub issue link once I've lodged one for it.
+UPDATE:

+Here is the [GitHub issue](https://github.com/Azure/azure-functions-host/issues/3162) I've lodged for the above.